idezu/a-random-bot/README.md

-some code from Roboliam by Controlfreak707
+some code taken from Roboliam by Controlfreak707

 If you wish to add the bot to your own server, [**click here!**]()(soon)